 IMPACT's Board of Directors are dedicated local advocates who ensure we all work towards meeting our vision, mission and values.
 The team of nine represent a valued cross-section of the Bundaberg community who regularly volunteer their time and expertise to an organisation that they believe is strongly connected to the local people.

 Councillor David Batt MAICD - Chair

-I was previously employed as a Police Officer for over 23 years rising to the rank of Sergeant before being elected to the Bundaberg Regional Council in 2008.
-I hold a Dip of Local Govt (Admin), an Advanced Dip of Public Safety (Emergency M’ment) along with a Dip in Policing and an Advanced Dip in Investigative Practices.
-I was the Manager of the Bundaberg PCYC for several years before my election to Council.
-In 2012 I was elected Deputy Mayor in my second term of Council and in 2016 was re-elected for my 3rd term and currently have the portfolio of 'Sport, Recreation, Venues & Disaster Management'.
-I am the Deputy Chair of the Local Disaster Management Group and was the Local Recovery Co-ordinator for the January 2013 disaster events within the district.
-I have a passion for Sport and Recreation and the local community and am involved in several other Community Organisations along with Impact including Bundaberg PCYC, Bundaberg Netball Association, Across the Waves Sports Club Shalom College Board and Branyan Road State School committee.
+I am the current State Member for Bundaberg and was previously employed as a Police Officer for over 23 years rising to the rank of Sergeant - Manager of the Bundaberg PCYC before being elected to the Bundaberg Regional Council in 2008.
+In 2012 I was elected Deputy Mayor in my second term and in 2016 was re-elected for my 3rd term where I had the portfolio of 'Sport, Recreation, Venues & Disaster Management'.
+Before being elected to State Parliament I was the Deputy Chair of the Local Disaster Management Group and the Local Recovery Co-ordinator for the January 2013 disaster events within the district.
+I was honoured to receive Rotary's Paul Harris Fellow for my leadership shown in the 2010/11 Flood events when I was the Acting Chair of the Local Disaster Management Group.